rizwan95/ohmyswift.com/_posts/2021-03-24-swap-keys-and-values-of-a-dictionary.md

 Dictionaries are one of the most commonly used data structures.
 Dictionaries come with keys and values where the keys are unique.
 Sometimes, there might be a situation where we would want to swap the keys and values of a dictionary.
 Let's see how to swap keys and values of a dictionary in swift.

+{% include appshowcase-mini.html %}

 While doing so, we need to make sure that the values which are converted to keys are hashable and unique, else the conversion will fail.
 {% highlight swift %}
 extension Dictionary where Value: Hashable {
     struct DuplicateValuesError: Error { }